Ashwin-S-Nambiar/ashlog/content/notes/Trakt Widget.md

 app.listen(process.env.PORT || 3001);
 ```

-**Why this snippet:**
-This is the only server code you need to expose the widget's data endpoint.
-Keep CORS narrow in production. `initialize()` validates env variables and DB connectivity.

 ## 2) Refresh token & access token exchange (`src/trakt.js`)
 Handles token refresh and rotation (critical part).